 Minimal Viable Product (MVP)

 Use a prototype of your product or service for your experiment that contains only the minimum features you want to measure and learn about.
 Eric Ries describes his experience leading a software startup that didn’t focus on an MVP.
-His team worked hard for six months to ensure their software product integrated well with multiple existing platforms when integrating with just one would have been enough to run a test.
+His team worked hard for six months to ensure their software product integrated well with multiple existing platforms.
+However, integrating with just one would have been enough to run a test.
 When they eventually showed the product to customers they learned nobody wanted it.
 The company ultimately pivoted to a new business model, effectively wasting his six months of effort.

 Ries laments that instead of coding for six months he could have set up a product download page for the software (with a fake download link) in a few hours and spent the rest of his time relaxing on a tropical island.
 The learning (that customers didn’t want the product) would have been the same sitting on the island!
 This is a wonderful example of working smarter, not harder.